BRIEF HISTORY OF THE GROUP

 The group celebrated its 10th Anniversary in July 2005 under the leadership of Mrs. Elizabeth Obiri Abedi.
 The group also participated in the National Singing Band Conference at Kibi for the 1st time in August 2005.
 The Participants were Mrs. Obiri Abedi, Nana Yaw Ohene Opare Addo, Kofi Boateng O. Danquah, Edwin Adjei and Gladys Mensah.

-In 2012 the current Executive Board was elected into office and consists of the following members:
+The current Executive Board consists of the following members:

 GOALS AND AIMS